 Note that Section B on the application, Participant Information, collects one of the most important types of information we need as a national, shared-use facility supporting the development of nanotechnology: the identities and affiliations of the researchers who directly benefit from the resources we provide in the NanoFab, both researchers who come on site and use the facility and their collaborators who directly benefit from that use.
 NIST refers to NanoFab users and their collaborators on a project collectively as “Research Participants”.
 A rule of thumb in providing this list is to include anyone that would be listed as a coauthor of any publication, presentation, patent application, etc., associated with the project (even those who themselves will not perform work at NIST).
 We make it as easy as possible to provide this list, requesting only the full name, department, and institution of each participant, and only request additional information if it is unavailable from public sources (e.g., the internet).

-- Project Information – some essential info, including whether the project will be proprietary and whether reduced rates are requested;
+- Project Information – some essential information, including whether the project will be proprietary and whether reduced rates are requested;

 - Participant Information – names and affiliations of the applicant, Principle Investigator (if not the applicant), and collaborators on the project;